 Learn more about our members by reading about our latest featured member, Jaclyn Sumer!

-The Junior League of Cleveland reaches out to women of all races, religions, and national origins who demonstrate an interest in and a commitment to volunteering.
+The Junior League welcomes all women who value our Mission.
+We are committed to inclusive environments of diverse individuals, organizations and communities.
 A volunteer with The Junior League of Cleveland has an opportunity to develop herself and build friendships through the League’s structured and supportive environment while, most importantly, making a positive impact on the community.